halex5000/ld-articles/LaunchDarkly Svelte/Svelte.md

 The good news is that, since Svelte is just JavaScript, you don't need any framework-specific libraries to use it with LaunchDarkly – you can leverage the existing JavaScript libraries.
 Let's see how.

+> This post covers the basics of integrating Svelte and LaunchDarkly.
+If you are looking for something much more in depth, check out our [guide to using LaunchDarkly with Svelte](https://docs.launchdarkly.com/guides/platform-specific/svelte) in the documentation.

 ## Working with Client-side Svelte Code

 There is nothing preventing you from adding feature flags to your heart's content in client-side code in Svelte using [LaunchDarkly's JavaScript SDK](https://docs.launchdarkly.com/sdk/client-side/javascript).
 It'll just work as you expected, out of the box using the same code as shown in the SDK documentation.